by Texas Homesteader ~

 You could just water the entire planting row I suppose, knowing that you’ll eventually get at least some water to the roots of the plant where it’s needed.
 But I hate to waste that much water.

-So each time I go to the garden I inspect the watermelons I have growing on the vine.
-Here’s what I’m seeing:
+Each time I go to the garden I inspect the watermelons growing on the vine.
+Here’s what I’m looking for:

-Dry Tendril – I saw that one melon’s tendril appeared to be dried all the way to the stem.
+Dry Tendril – The very first tendril on the stem growing closest to a watermelon starts off green and gradually turns brown.
+I saw the tendril appeared to be dried all the way to the stem.
 And the ‘spoon’ was gone too.
-(It’s normal for the spoon to dry and fall off well before the tendril shows its final ripening signs.)

-Underside Yellow – Then I flipped the watermelon over and looked at the underside.
-The skin was bright yellow in the spot where it had laid upon the ground during the growing season.
+Underside Yellow – Then I flipped the watermelon over and looked at the underside where it had laid upon the ground during the growing season.

 I think this one is ready!

 I didn’t jump the gun this time.
-The watermelon is… Perfect!
+The watermelon was… Perfect!
+Sweet and juicy.

-So if you’re wondering if the watermelon in your garden is ripe, check out these helpful clues the plant is giving you.
+So if you’re wondering if the watermelon in your garden is ripe, check out the helpful clues the plant is giving you.
 You’ll be enjoying a cold, sweet watermelon in no time!

 ~TxH~